 Customers are shifting from purchase software to SaaS subscriptions.
 They want the flexibility of only spending money for what they need, when they need it, with the advantages of having the most current offerings.
 They don’t want to be locked into the “stuff they own.”

-They stream Pandora; they don’t buy it on iTunes; they use Uber instead of their own car; and they use Salesforce, not Oracle Siebel.
+They stream Spotify or Apple Music; they don’t buy it on iTunes; they use Uber instead of their own car; and they use Salesforce, not Oracle Siebel.

 Software vendors are following customer demand by transitioning from a product sale to a SaaS subscription offering – that’s where the growth is.
-Public SaaS vendors grow at a median rate of 28% versus 8% for Software vendors.
+In 2017 Public SaaS vendors grow at a median rate of 28% versus 12% for Software vendors.

 The transition of software vendors to a SaaS model impacts every aspect of the company, whether selling a digital or physical item.
 The complexity of moving to a SaaS subscription model is substantial, but a stepwise approach makes it feasible with impressive results.

 This article walks through the steps of this transformation for an entire company or a single line-of-business.